 How to Prepare for a Hurricane

-The best thing you can do for disaster preparedness is having a family disaster plan.
-Agree on a meeting point if you need to evacuate your home, and create contact cards that everyone can keep in their wallet or pocket with important phone numbers and medical information (for example, if a child has a severe allergy or preexisting medical condition that a shelter would need to know of).
+First, you need to come up with a plan for you and your family members.
+Decide on a meeting point if you need to evacuate your home, and create contact cards that everyone can keep in their wallet or pocket with essential phone numbers and medical information (for example, if a child has a severe allergy or preexisting medical condition that a shelter would need to know about.)

 Always wait for officials to advise evacuation—you can put yourself in more danger if you try to evacuate before local officials tell you to.
+(And once they tell you to leave the area, you should.)
 Listen to weather radio or follow the Emergency Alert System.
-As you prepare for an emergency, research your closest emergency shelter and what evacuation routes are best (some roads may be susceptible to flooding).
+As you prepare for an emergency, research your closest emergency shelter and what evacuation routes are best (some roads could be susceptible to flooding).

 Stock Up On Bottled Water

-In a state of emergency, there may not be accessible clean water—and you may not have the resources to boil water.
-Keep a case or two of bottled drinking water both in your home and in your car so you have clean water wherever you go.
+In a state of emergency, there may not be accessible clean water—and you might not have the resources to boil water.
+Keep a case or two of bottled drinking water ($4, Target) both in your home and in your car, so you have clean water wherever you go.
 If you have a bathtub, clean it and fill it with water for an extra supply of drinkable water.

 Keep disaster preparedness essentials in one easy-to-access spot.
-Look for a waterproof bag or suitcase so all your necessities stay dry.
-Pack items like candles, matches, flashlights, batteries, first-aid supplies, an extra phone charger, a blanket, and a multi-tool with a knife or scissors included.
-A set of clean (and dry) clothes may also come in handy if you get soaked.
+Look for a waterproof bag ($20, Dick's Sporting Goods) or suitcase ($29, Overstock), so all your necessities stay dry.
+Pack items such as candles, matches, flashlights, batteries, first-aid supplies, an extra phone charger, a blanket, and a multi-tool with a knife or scissors included.
+A set of clean (and dry) clothes will also come in handy if you get soaked.
 Also, get a map of your area to keep on hand.
-If you can find one, include a weather radio so you can keep on top of what’s happening in your area.
-If you know you will for sure be affected by a natural disaster, consider packing prescription medications, cash, and important personal documents.
+Also consider including a weather radio ($40, Amazon), so you can keep on top of what's happening in your area.
+If you know you will, for sure, be affected by a natural disaster, consider packing prescription medications, cash, and important personal documents.

 Prepare Your House for a Hurricane

-Heavy flooding can do a number on your home, and damage is often inevitable.
+Heavy flooding can do a number on your home, and the damage is often inevitable.
 However, there are some steps you can take to hurricane-proof your home.
-Bring all outdoor furniture inside.
+Bring all the outdoor furniture inside.
 Secure the gutters on the outside of your house and make sure the drains are clear so they can work as they're supposed to.
 Keep tarps and rope handy in case you need to patch holes from storm damage.
-If you can, board up windows with plywood and seal seams around exterior doors and windows with caulk.
-Check the edges of your basement as well to seal holes where water could come in.
+If you can, board up windows with plywood ($27, The Home Depot) and seal seams around exterior doors and windows with caulk.
+Check the edges of your basement as well to fill holes where water could come in.

-Inside, make sure you have non-perishable food stocked up and in a place that won’t get wet.
+Inside, make sure you have non-perishable food stocked up and in a place that won't get wet.
 Keep dry blankets and clothes handy.
 Unplug all small appliances and gas tanks to reduce the risk of fires from lightning strikes.
-Crank up the cool temperatures inside the fridge and freezer and avoid opening the doors in the case of a power outage.
-Some homeowners keep backup home generators on hand in the event of loss of power.
+Crank up the cold temperatures inside the fridge and freezer and avoid opening the doors in the case of a power outage.
+(Food in the fridge and freezer only last a few hours once the power goes out, so make sure you throw perishable items away after.)
+Some homeowners keep backup home generators ($4,000, The Home Depot) on hand in the event of loss of power.
 If so, make sure you have enough fuel (and stored in a safe location) to keep it running as long as needed.